cnoza/hirem/readme.md

 # The `hirem` package

-This is the source code for the  `hirem` package, which is currently under development.
+This is the source code for the `hirem` package, forked from Jonas Crevecoeur original version, which contains various additions (see below).

 ## Installation
-To install `hirem` from GitHub you will need `devtools`:
+To install this fork of the `hirem` package from GitHub you will need `devtools`:

 ``` r
 install.packages('devtools')